Associate Vice President: Gordon D. Chavis, Jr.

 - proof that the student is from a country where English is the only official language

-- establishing that a prior bachelor’s, master’s or doctoral degree was earned from a regionally accredited college or university in the United States
+- establishing that a prior bachelor’s, master’s or doctoral degree was earned from an accredited institution of higher education (meeting university transfer eligibility requirements) in the United States

 - establishing that a prior bachelor’s, master’s or doctoral degree was earned from a country where English is the only official language, or a university at which English is the only official language of instruction